 Thank you for downloading the CSMaP URL Historian.
 This data will support research on political knowledge, online behavior, and public opinion.
 Participation in web browsing collection is voluntary.
 You can delete data for up to one week via the extension.
 To remove data farther back than one week, please contact firstname.lastname@example.org to delete your data without penalty.
 For any questions regarding the use of the extension, the data we collect, or the research that your data will be used in, please contact email@example.com.
 URL Historian is a Chrome extension that enables the collection of web browsing activities in real-time.
 It collects [...]

 Social Media and Democracy: The State of the Field and Prospects for Reform Our co-director, Joshua Tucker, has co-edited a volume exploring the field of social media research with Nathaniel Persily, co-director of the Stanford Cyber Policy Center.
 The text chronicles the recent explosion of research at the intersection of social media and democracy — and the resulting new field that brings together political scientists, economists, psychologists, communication scholars, and other researchers from different corners of academia.
-The book, out September 2020, will be published by Cambridge University Press.
+The book, out last September 2020, is published by Cambridge University Press.
 Download the final chapter below, which details the legal barriers [...]